 Skip to main content

-Laravel Nightwatch is a hosted SaaS monitoring platform for Laravel applications.
-It continuously collects telemetry from your production environment — HTTP requests, SQL queries, exceptions, queued jobs, logs, and scheduled tasks — and surfaces that data in a real-time cloud dashboard.
+Laravel Nightwatch is a hosted SaaS platform for continuously monitoring Laravel applications in production.
+It collects and visualizes telemetry from across your app—HTTP requests, SQL queries, exceptions, queued jobs, logs, and scheduled tasks—in real time.

 Nightwatch is a paid service (monthly subscription).
-A free plan is available, but it has a monthly event limit.
-Without the right configuration, the free plan fills up quickly.
-The settings in the “Free plan tips” section below are essential.
+A free plan is available, but the number of events you can collect is capped.
+To use the free plan practically, the sampling and filtering settings described below are essential.

 Architecture

-Nightwatch uses a lightweight agent process between your Laravel application and the Nightwatch cloud.
-The agent listens locally on port 2407 (configurable), receives events from the Laravel application, and batches them to the Nightwatch cloud.
-The agent must run continuously alongside your application.
+Nightwatch sits an agent process between your Laravel app and the Nightwatch cloud.
+The agent listens locally (127.0.0.1:2407), receives events from the Laravel app, and forwards them to the cloud.
+Because of this, the agent process must be running at all times.

 2. Install the package